bluelibs/bluelibs/packages/x-password-bundle/DOCUMENTATION.md

 }
 ```

-you can also get REST apis versions of those mutation in addition to me Query, if you toggled on/off the rest attribute :
+You can also get REST apis versions of those previous mutations, if you toggled on/off the rest attribute :

-to use patch/post apis please provide the input types as json body, the inputs for every api can be imported from the bundle as `RegistrationInput,ChangePasswordInput,LoginInput ...`
+To use patch/post apis please provide the input types as json body, the inputs for every api can be imported from the bundle as `RegistrationInput,ChangePasswordInput,LoginInput ...`

 ```ts
 // The configuration is: